Payment Card Data Security Policy

 1. Merchants shall:

 a.
-Identify and document all of the forms of card-payment activities which occur in their business area and maintain a list of associated systems used to process these payments;
+Identify and document all forms of card-payment activities which occur in their business area and maintain a list of associated systems used to process these payments;

 b.
 Assign responsibility for the following tasks to individual(s) in their department: